har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 Resistors are 0603 package.
 Capacitors are 0603 except for C6 (tantalum, Vishay-C).
 You can find suitable capacitors (0603 X5R, X7R) on Aliexpress and Ebay e.g. https://mcigicm.aliexpress.com/store/506373?spm=2114.10010108.0.0.15e3fdeesSP1Dd

-The most inexpensive pcb prototyping service I've found is pcbway.com : 10 PCBs  (2-layer, < 100mm x 100mm ) for US$5 + shipping.
-Great quality, but in my experience, it takes about 4-5 weeks from order to delivery with the cheapest shipping option.
+Pcbway.com is an inexpensive pcb prototyping service I've used before : 10 PCBs  (2-layer, < 100mm x 100mm ) for US$5 + shipping.
+Great quality, but in my experience, it takes about 4-5 weeks from order to delivery with their cheapest shipping option.

 ## Assembly notes